March Madness 2020: Big Ten Tournament bracket, schedule

 SEC BUBBLE WATCH

+FLORIDA (NET: 28, NBC: 10): The Gators are doing everything they can to play themselves out of the NCAA tournament.
+They blew an 18-point second half lead to Kentucky (21) on Saturday despite the fact that Ashton Hagans didn’t play, Immanuel Quickley fouled out and Tyrese Maxey shot like he was shaving points.
+And frankly, if the Gators lose in the first round of the SEC tournament, I’m not sure they are a lock to dance.
+They are 19-12 overall right now.
+They have three Quad 2 losses and just a 3-9 record against Quad 1 opponents.
+They have not beating a top 30 opponent this season and their best wins came before the New Year.

-ARKANSAS (NET: 46, NBC: Off the bubble): Arkansas is 19-11 on the season with a 7-10 record in the SEC after knocking off LSU (31) at home on Wednesday night.
-They have a pair of Quad 1 wins and a 6-11 record against the top two Quads, which really isn’t that great, but the more important record is this: They are now 19-6 on the season with a healthy Isaiah Joe.
-I don’t think that will be enough to get the Razorbacks onto the right side of the bubble, not when it is actually pretty strong this season, so it will be very interesting to see how the selection committee handles Arkansas.
+ARKANSAS (NET: 41, NBC: Off the bubble): The Razorbacks finish the season with a 19-12 record and a 7-11 mark in the SEC.
+They have three Quad 1 wins, and while they don’t have another Quad 3 or 4 losses, they do have seven Quad 2 losses.
+With just a 7-12 mark against the top two Quads, I can’t see Arkansas getting into the tournament without a pretty significant run in the SEC tournament.

-TENNESSEE (NET: 69, NBC: Off the bubble): I guess it was too soon to entirely write Tennessee off.
-The Vols went into Rupp Arena on Tuesday night, erased a 17-point second half deficit and beat Kentucky (14).
-That alone is not enough to get the Vols back onto the right side of the bubble, but with a home game against Auburn (28) coming up on Saturday, there’s still a chance.
-Tennessee is 17-13 on the season with a 2-9 record against Quad 1 opponents and a 8-12 mark against the top two Quads.
-Beat Auburn on Saturday, and they’ll have a puncher’s chance to earn an at-large with a couple of wins in the SEC tournament.

-MISSISSIPPI STATE (NET: 52, NBC: Off the bubble): The Bulldogs lost at South Carolina (65) on Tuesday, which was their last shot at getting a Quad 1 win before the SEC tournament.
+MISSISSIPPI STATE (NET: 52, NBC: Next four out): The Bulldogs kept the dream alive with a win over Ole Miss (86) in the last game of the regular season.
 They are currently sitting at 7-9 against the top two Quads with just two Quad 1 wins to go along with a pair of Quad 3 losses.
 The only team that they have beaten that is currently projected for the NCAA tournament is Florida (33).

-SOUTH CAROLINA (NET: 64, NBC: Next four out): The Gamecocks picked up a win over Mississippi State (52), which improved them to 8-10 against the top two Quads with a Quad 3 loss and a Quad 4 loss.
-The win over Kentucky (14) continues to look better.
-The win at Virginia (50) looks better, too.
-But they lost to Stetson (305) at home, and that’s not something that’s going away.
+TENNESSEE (NET: 56, NBC: Off the bubble): The Vols had some ground to make up heading into this game, and a chance to beat Auburn (35) at home was exactly what they needed to start doing that.
+But it didn’t work out that way.
+They lost by 22 points, and at this point I think Tennessee likely needs to either win the automatic bid from the SEC or make a deep run in the SEC tournament.

+SOUTH CAROLINA (NET: 63, NBC: Off the bubble): The Gamecocks lost at Vanderbilt (148), which more or less ends their chances of getting an at-large bid this season.
+They are going to have to make a run in the SEC tournament to have any chance.

 BUBBLE WATCH FOR EVERYONE ELSE

-UTAH STATE (NET: 38, NBC: First four out): The Aggies got revenge for a season-closing loss to New Mexico (142) by beating the Lobos in the quarterfinals of the Mountain West tournament.
-I still think USU needs to win the automatic bid if they want any chance of getting into the NCAA tournament.
-The Aggies have not beaten a top 30 team this season and only have two top 85 wins — Florida (32) and LSU (33) on neutral courts — compared to two Quad 3 losses.
+UTAH STATE (NET: 38, NBC: Automatic bid): The Aggies won the Mountain West automatic bid, so they are dancing.

-EAST TENNESSEE STATE (NET: 41, NBC: 11): The Buccaneers survived Western Carolina (143) on Saturday and will now head into the SoCon tournament as regular season champs with a 24-4 record.
-They have a win at UNCG (73) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (197) at home.
+EAST TENNESSEE STATE (NET: 39, NBC: 11): ETSU is in the finals of the SoCon tournament, and since both UNCG and Furman lost already, I can’t imagine the Buccaneers being able to survive a loss.
+They have a win at UNCG (79) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (187) at home.
 That is the killer.
-The Buccaneers can only lose to UNCG or Furman (66) in the SoCon tournament to have a chance, and even that might be a bit of a longshot.
+I would advise them to be like Utah State and not like Northern Iowa.

-NORTHERN IOWA (NET: 37, NBC: 11): Northern Iowa took care of business at Drake (164), winning the Missouri Valley regular season title.
-UNI has a win at Colorado (20) and they beat South Carolina (64) on a neutral court, but they are 5-3 against the top two Quads with a pair of Quad 3 losses.
-I want to see them get an at-large — every one of their non-Quad 1 losses is a road game in league play — but I’m not sure they have done enough to beat out some of these power conference teams.
-My advice: win the auto-bid and make it easy on yourself.
+NORTHERN IOWA (NET: 36, NBC: First four out): Northern Iowa is in serious trouble now.
+The Panthers lost to Drake (167) by 21 points, and I’m not sure they did enough this season to be able to survive that loss.
+UNI has just one Quad 1 win — at Colorado (20) — and they beat South Carolina (63) on a neutral court, but they are 5-3 against the top two Quads.
+Now, after this loss, they have three Quad 3 losses.
+I want to see them get an at-large — every one of their non-Quad 1 losses is league game — but there isn’t much else here beyond simply having a 23-6 record.
+I want to see the Panthers get a shot in the tournament because I’ll always err on the side of the mid-major, but I think that’s a long shot.

+The biggest issue is that they are going to be sitting around for a week, watching as the rest of the teams on the bubble go and take their shots at Quad 1 and 2 wins while avoiding the kind of bad loss that they took in their league tournament.
+We can argue about whether or not that is fair, but it is pointless at the end of the day.
+UNI probably has not done enough to get in.